ibm-cloud-docs/key-protect/key-rings.md

 As an account admin, you can separate the keys in your
 {{site.data.keyword.keymanagementserviceshort}} service instance into groups called `key rings`.
-Key rings are a container of keys that belong to your service instance.
+Key rings are a collection of keys that belong to your service instance.
 You can grant access to the key rings within a
 {{site.data.keyword.keymanagementserviceshort}} instance by using the
 {{site.data.keyword.cloud_notm}} console.
-You can provide different access policies per key ring, for instance, you can allow Group A to only view one key ring in your service instance and allow Group B to have access to all of the key rings in your instance.
+You can provide different access policies per key ring, for example, you can allow access group A to only view one key ring in your service instance and allow access group B to have access to all of the key rings in your instance.

 Before you create a key ring for your
 {{site.data.keyword.keymanagementserviceshort}} instance, keep in mind the following considerations:

-- **Every {{site.data.keyword.keymanagementserviceshort}} instance comes with a default key ring** Each newly created {{site.data.keyword.keymanagementserviceshort}} comes with a generated key ring with an ID of `default`.
+- **Every {{site.data.keyword.keymanagementserviceshort}} instance comes with a default key ring.**
+  Each newly created {{site.data.keyword.keymanagementserviceshort}} instance comes with a generated key ring with an ID of `default`.
 All keys that are not associated with an otherwise specified key ring exists within the default key ring.